El Umbral

 El umbral es el lugar donde todo puede cambiar.

-The threshold is the place where everything can change.
+The threshold is the point at which everything can change.

 Después de Años de Disrupción / After Years of Disruption